 There is a need for more creative and culturally-sensitive ways for officers to be engaged with community members of ethnic communities of color.
-Although a number of community-policing events are hosted by the OPD annually (e.g., block parties, coffee with a cop, etc.), the majority of meeting attendees expressed that they have only heard about these events, but have not having participated due to culturally or socially not relating to these particular events.
+Although a number of community-policing events are hosted by the OPD annually (e.g., block parties, coffee with a cop, etc.), the majority of meeting attendees expressed to only have heard about these events, yet not having participated due to culturally or socially not relating to these particular events.
 Outside of these events, there is little engagement.